Reginald Dorman-Smith: Early life and politics

 In the late 1930s, the British Government's agricultural policy came in for heavy criticism from the NFU, Parliament and the Press and in January 1939 Prime Minister Neville Chamberlain took the bold step of appointing Dorman-Smith as Minister of Agriculture.
 As benefitting a former president of the National Farmers Union, Dorman-Smith was very close to the farmers' lobby and represented their interests in the cabinet.
 In October 1939, Dorman-Smith instigated the Government's Dig for Victory campaign, aimed at increasing food production from allotments.
 During the war, Dorman-Smith was opposed to the "nutritional" approach under which university-educated experts would instruct farmers in how to obtain maximum yields from their lands, saying in November 1939 "once we fall into the nutrition trap we are sunk".
 In general, Dorman-Smith tended to champion traditional farming methods and was opposed to pasteurised milk under the grounds that British people had drunk unpasteurised milk for thousands of years, and he saw no reason for any change.
-In the winter of 1939–1940, Dorman-Smith had "different conclusions" about agriculture with the First Lord of the Admiralty, Winston Churchill, who favored the scientific "nutritional" approach to farming.
-From Churchill's viewpoint, increasing agricultural production would lessen the threat of an U-boat caused famine in Britain and free up shipping for other uses.
+In the winter of 1939–1940, Dorman-Smith had "different conclusions" about agriculture with the First Lord of the Admiralty, Winston Churchill, who favoured the scientific "nutritional" approach to farming.
+From Churchill's viewpoint, increasing agricultural production would lessen the threat of a U-boat caused famine in Britain and free up shipping for other uses.
 When Chamberlain fell, Dorman-Smith was not included in the government of his successor, Winston Churchill.

-Dorman-Smith was referred to in the book "Guilty Men" by Michael Foot, Frank Owen and Peter Howard (writing under the pseudonym 'Cato'), published in 1940 as an attack on public figures for their failure to re-arm and their appeasement of Nazi Germany.
+Dorman-Smith was referred to in the book Guilty Men by Michael Foot, Frank Owen and Peter Howard (writing under the pseudonym 'Cato'), published in 1940 as an attack on public figures for their failure to re-arm and their appeasement of Nazi Germany.
 Foot, Owen and Howard had singled out Dorman-Smith as one of the "guilty men", blaming him for low agricultural productivity as a minister of agriculture at a time when the U-boat campaign threatened Britain with a famine.
 The British historian Andrew Marr wrote that Dorman-Smith was a "bizarre target" in Guilty Men as he was never very close to Chamberlain and was not particularly involved in Chamberlain's foreign policy, and moreover had only joined the cabinet in January 1939 after the Munich Agreement.